Learning-aided Stochastic Network Optimization with Imperfect State Prediction: The Deterministic Problem

 Here the minimization is taken over $\bv{x}\in\prod_i\mathcal{X}_i$, where $\bv{x}=(x^{(s_1)}, ..., x^{(s_M)})^T$, and $V\geq1$ is a positive constant introduced for later analysis.
 The dual problem of (\ref{eq:primal}) can be obtained as follows:

 where $g(\bv{\gamma}, \bv{\pi})$ is the dual function for problem (\ref{eq:primal}) and is defined as: $\bv{\gamma}=(\gamma_1, ..., \gamma_r)^T$ is the Lagrange multiplier of (\ref{eq:primal}).
 It is well known that $g(\bv{\gamma}, \bv{\pi})$ in (\ref{eq:dual_separable}) is concave in the vector $\bv{\gamma}$ for all $\bv{\gamma}\in\mathbb{R}^r$.
-Hence, the problem (\ref{eq:dualproblem}) can usually be solved efficiently, particularly when the cost functions and rate functions are separable over different network components \cite{bertsekasoptbook}.
+Hence, the problem (\ref{eq:dualproblem}) can usually be solved efficiently, e.g., using dual subgradient methods \cite{bertsekasoptbook}.
+If the cost functions and rate functions are separable over different network components, the problem also admits distributed solutions \cite{bertsekasoptbook}.
 We use $\bv{\gamma}^*_{\bv{\pi}}$ to denote the optimal multiplier corresponding to a given $\bv{\pi}$ and sometimes omit the subscript when it is clear.
 Denote $g_{\bv{\pi}}^*$ the optimal value of (\ref{eq:dualproblem}) under a fixed distribution $\bv{\pi}$.
 It was shown in \cite{huangneely_qlamarkovian} that: